 If you are travelling in a converted van and you don't have a copy of your V5 (identifying the vehicle as a 'Motor Caravan') with you, you can request a refund if you have been charged the appropriate van fare.
 Send a copy of your receipt and your V5 to Customer Care within 30 days of travel and consideration will be given to refunding the excess fare paid less a refund charge.

 Motorhomes up to 12 metres - charged by length, up to 6, 8, 10 and 12 metres, as appropriate.

 Motorhomes over 12 metres - commercial vehicle rates apply.

 Light goods vehicles (LGV), Pickups and Commercial Vehicles

 Light vans and pickups not exceeding 6 metres long, 3 metres high, 2.3 metres wide, and 3.5 tonnes plated weight, are charged at the light goods vehicle rate.
 The LGV rate includes the driver's fare.

 Contact us for rates on 0800 066 5000 and +44 1475 650397 (for international customers).

 Light vans and pickups that exceed any of these sizes or weights, by any amount, are charged at commercial vehicle rates.

-Vehicles over 3.5 tonnes plated weight require to be fitted with lashing points and must produce a written declaration of the gross vehicle weight and description of load at the time of shipment.
+Vehicles over 3.5 tonnes plated weight require to be fitted with lashing points and at the point of shipment must produce a written declaration of the gross vehicle weight and description of load.